The-Lone-Druid/Snake-in-the-Terminal/README.md

 1) Just download the ZIP file of this repository.
 2) Click on the SnakeSimulator.exe to play.

 For The Logic:
-Check SnakeSimulator.cpp for the logic.
+Check SnakeSimulator.cpp.